 - Eat red meat occasionally.

 - Consume a moderate amount of dairy products.
-Choose low-fat or no-fat dairy products.
+Choose low-fat or no-fat dairy products, like feta cheese or labneh.

-- Go for a morning jog, do yoga, or do whatever activity that makes you feel good.
+- Go for a morning jog, yoga, or whatever activity you feel good doing.

 Delicious Mediterranean Diet Recipes